This page contains useful information for our Scouting volunteers and youth as well as families and visitors.

 The most recent Merit Badge Counselor Lists are posted on the Advancements & Recognition page.
 Please note there is an online MBC application process now in place that simplifies the process and increases the efficiency of MBC approval.
 Details are found on the Advancements & Recognition page.
 Send email to Goose Creek District Merit Badge Dean with your questions.

 As friends and counselors of adult leaders, Unit Commissioners operate in the background.
 They are effective communicators, providing the resources of the district and council to the units they serve and their chartered organizations.
+Please see the Commissioner Corner page for more details on the role of the Unit Commissioner and a list by Unit of all Unit Commissioners.

 Te key for any youth or adult wishing to join BSA is the Application form (one version for youth and another for adults).
 The adult version also serves as the official complaint form for any parent with concerns about the way the Unit is operating.
 Click here to access these forms.
 Please work with your new Unit’s Membership Chair to be sure all fields in this form are completed correctly to avoid delays once submitted.